 Before your hair starts to fall out, you may get tingling or your scalp may feel very sensitive.
 This is normal and may last a day or so.

-When hair loss happens is usually gradual.
+When hair loss happens, it is usually gradual.
 It can fall out in clumps when shampooing or brushing.
 Sometimes you may find clumps of hair on your pillow or on your hairbrush.
-You might prefer to shave off your hair entirely.
+You might prefer to have your hair cut very short or to shave off your hair entirely.
 Most hairpiece suppliers provide this service.